cppikigai/blog/notes/daily_notes_001.md

 ### March 13, 2024.
 Day 3.
 Today, by chance, I spent almost all my free time on one simple problem on LeetCode.
 I spent a long time thinking about how to find the optimal solution.
 As a result, all my plans got disrupted.
 Tomorrow, I'll be doing what I had planned to do today.

+### March 14, 2024.
+Day 4.
+Today, I decided to focus only on solving problems on LeetCode.
+I'm taking a course there covering the top 150 interview questions.
+I've set a goal to solve at least 3 problems per day.
+Right now, I'm taking the easier problems, but progress isn't very fast, but I'm starting to get the hang of it.
+I think it will get easier in two or three weeks.

+### March 15, 2024.
+Day 5.